 A conflictual relationship may develop

 Individuals who regularly interact with someone who is clinically depressed may become critical, emotionally over-involved, and hostile toward that person.
 This change in behavior is known as expressed emotion and it is especially common among caregivers (e.g. parents).
-Studies conducted in clinical settings have shown that this can cause a conflictual relationship to develop between the caregiver and the patient as well as the worsening of depressive symptoms and social functioning for the patient.
+Studies conducted in clinical settings have shown that this can cause a conflictual relationship to develop between the caregiver and the depressed subject, as well as the worsening of depressive symptoms and social functioning for the person struggling with depression

 If a caregiver is unable to find ways to lower the level of expressed emotion, the risk of relapse for the depression sufferer increases and the cycle of negativity may continue.
 In such cases, psycho-education for family members or loved ones and family-focused therapy can help improve expressed emotion in personal relationships.

 Depression can impact the physical health of loved ones

 Family members or close acquaintances of people with depression may experience different types of health problems.
 Caregivers in particular, generally demonstrate a higher incidence of mental health problems and depressive symptoms, and a significant number of caregivers meet the criteria for clinical depression.
 They also report higher levels of frustration, stress, fatigue, anger, helplessness, or guilt.
 Those who experience chronic stress may even begin to suffer from decreased mental performance, including impaired memory function and a shortened attention span.
 Physical health problems that may be experienced by close acquaintances or loved ones include: headaches, acid reflux, body pain, heart disease, diabetes, arthritis, cancer, a weakened immune system, and increased levels of stress hormones, among others.